Skip to content

 117. Commitment to minimise the use of chemicals, including pesticides and chemical fertilisers?

 The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
-The company also commits to minimising the use of chemicals, including pesticides and chemical fertilisers in its own reporting.
+The company also commits to minimise the use of chemicals, including pesticides and chemical fertilisers in its own reporting.

 • N